-More than half of digital advertising dollars are now going to Facebook and Google, according to a recent report from Statista.
+More than half of digital advertising dollars are now going to Facebook and Google, according to a report from Statista.
 Since most magazine publishers are competing for these dollars and losing the battle, the need for revenue from subscriptions increases every day.

 Metered paywalls are the first major step for magazine publishers, but it requires more magazines jumping on board to be the most effective.
 When the general population stops expecting premium content to be free just because it’s online, people will begin to pay more.

-Ten years ago, nobody believed people would pay for music online.
+Fifteen years ago, nobody believed people would pay for music online.
 Music ripping services were abundant, and dorm rooms everywhere were using all the bandwidth available to download music for free to burn to CDs.
-When iTunes came on the scene, the ease of use, and the organization of paid-for music got the general population off of piracy, and into paying for music.
+When iTunes came on the scene, the ease of use and the organization of paid-for music got the general population off of piracy, and into paying for music.
 Then Spotify revolutionized subscription-based access to music, and the general population became happy with paying for music they would never own.

 The time is certainly now to take advantage of this shift in mindset, but the message is clear: people are happy to pay money for premium content on a subscription basis, but they want it all.
 That’s why some of the most effective ways of selling subscriptions now includes curation and bundling.

 There are three major ways that magazine publishers are increasing the value of magazine subscriptions: